Blog

 2. Pick your kids up from school

-In the middle of the meeting, smile apologetically at the moderator and explain that you need to pick your kids up from school (or kindergarten or the nanny’s…).
+In the middle of the meeting, smile apologetically at the moderator and explain that you need to pick up your kids from school (or kindergarten, or the nanny’s).
 What a dedicated mother/father you are!

 Advantages: